facebook/react/docs/docs/rendering-elements.md

 ## Updating the Rendered Element

 React elements are [immutable](https://en.wikipedia.org/wiki/Immutable_object).
-Once you create an element, you can't change its props.
+Once you create an element, you can't change its children or attributes.
+An element is like a single frame in a movie: it represents the UI at a certain point in time.

 With our knowledge so far, the only way to update the UI is to create a new element, and pass it to `ReactDOM.render()`.